polypheny/Website/community/gsoc/ideas.md

 ## Query the blockchain
 A blockchain can be seen as a distributed append-only database.
 The aim of this project is to build an adapter for executing (read) queries against (different) blockchains like the Bitcoin blockchain or the Ethereum blockchain.

+Due to Polypheny's ability to join an combine data from different adapters in one query this allows to integrate the latest data from a blockchain into arbitrary queries.

 **Difficulty**: medium-hard